Foupi/Luos_Examples_NRF/gate/README.md

-# Luos Gate container - Luos GATT / Luos Mesh Bridge
+# Gate - Luos GATT / Luos Mesh Bridge

 This container is based on the Gate container available on the Luos examples repository: